-- improvement in the quality of national accounts statistics particularly for livestock. - Development of a risk rating model for bank supervision. - Risk-based internal audit being adopted and Finance Ministry capacity improving in financial reporting with new accounting regulations. - Revenue reforms include an updated Compliance Improvement Strategy; design of a Taxpayer Survey; plans to improve on-time filing and payment; drafting a Tax Administration Bill and regulations; and functional reorganization field person days of CD delivered activities executed by PFTAC advisors and experts, comprising 17 seminars and 134 missions to member countries of 1-2 weeks duration execution rate of the work plan (2,110 TA days versus 2,238 planned), and 88% of missions (151 of 173 planned)
+- Improvement in the quality of national accounts statistics particularly for livestock. - Development of a risk rating model for bank supervision. - Risk-based internal audit being adopted and Finance Ministry capacity improving in financial reporting with new accounting regulations. - Revenue reforms include an updated Compliance Improvement Strategy; design of a Taxpayer Survey; plans to improve on-time filing and payment; drafting a Tax Administration Bill and regulations; and functional reorganization.